janagan2k04/Qsplit-android/README.md

 - signing keystores (.jks)

 ## ❤️ Credits
----

 Designed and originally developed by [Lawsan](https://www.lawsan.dev/).

-Android adaptation, APK integration, customization and Android deployment made by [Janagan](https://www.linkedin.com/in/janagan2k04/).
+Android adaptation, APK integration and Android deployment made by [Janagan](https://www.linkedin.com/in/janagan2k04/).

 **Last but not least big thanks to ChatGPT for guidance**